VeraLiconaResearchGroup/Benchmarking_TSDiscretizations/TEDIE/README.md

-This is the two-step discretization evaluation (TEDIE) procedure.
+This is the two-step discretization evaluation (DiscreeTest) procedure.
 This procedure is proposed by T. Jann, Y. Li, and Dr. P. Vera-Licona.

 TEDIE procedure contains two steps:
 1. Qualification: run sign test;